 Frequently Asked Questions

-What is the difference between regular cheesecake and Japanese cheesecake?
+What is the difference between regular cheesecake and Japanese cotton cheesecake?

 Why is my cheesecake not fluffy?

-The fluffiness comes from the folding of whipped egg whites through the batter.
+The airy texture comes from the folding of whipped egg whites through the batter.
 However, if the egg whites are not folded properly it can result in a dense cake.

 If you under-mix the egg whites into the batter you will have a cake with a dense bottom and light top.
 This is as the heavier cake batter will sink to the bottom of the cake while baking, while the egg whites that hadn't been fully folded through rise to the top.